George Salmon: Theology

-From the early 1860s onward Salmon was primarily occupied with theology.
-In 1866 he was appointed Regius Professor of Divinity at TCD, at which point he resigned from his position in the mathematics department at TCD.
-In 1871 he accepted an additional post of chancellor of St. Patrick's Cathedral, Dublin.
+From the early 1860s, Salmon was primarily occupied with theology.
+In 1866, he was appointed Regius Professor of Divinity at Trinity College, at which point he resigned from his position in the mathematics department at TCD.
+In 1871, he accepted an additional post of chancellor of St. Patrick's Cathedral, Dublin.

 One of his early publications in theology was in 1853 as a contributor to a book of rebuttals to the Tracts for the Times.
 Arguments against Roman Catholicism were a recurring theme in Salmon's theology and culminated in his widely read 1888 book Infallibility of the Church in which he argued that certain beliefs of the Roman church were absurd, especially the beliefs in the infallibility of the church and the infallibility of the pope.
 Salmon also wrote books about eternal punishment, miracles, and interpretation of the New Testament.
 His book An Historical Introduction to the Study of the Books of the New Testament, which was widely read, is an account of the reception and interpretation of the gospels in the early centuries of Christianity as seen through the writings of leaders such as Irenaeus and Eusebius.